network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 as much data as possible, the Responsiveness Test specifies that a client issue these probes regularly.
 There is, however, a risk that on low-capacity networks the responsiveness probes themselves will consume a significant amount of the capacity.
-Because the test mandates first saturating capacity before probing for responsiveness, we are able to accurately estimate how much of the capacity the responsiveness probes will consume and never send more probes than the network can handle.
+Because the test mandates first saturating capacity before starting to probe for responsiveness, the test will have an accurate estimate of how much of the capacity the responsiveness probes will consume and never send more probes than the network can handle.

-Limiting the data used by probes can be done by providing an estimate of the number of bytes exchanged for a responsiveness probe.
-Taking TCP and TLS overheads into account, we can estimate the amount of data exchanged for a probe on a foreign connection to be around 5000 bytes.
+Limiting the data used by probes can be done by providing an estimate of the number of bytes exchanged for a each of the probe types.
+Taking TCP and TLS overheads into account, we can estimate the amount of data exchanged for a foreign probe to be around 5000 bytes.
-On load-generating connections we can expect an overhead of no more than 1000 bytes.
+For self probes we can expect an overhead of no more than 1000 bytes.

-Given this information, we recommend that each responsiveness probing interval does not send more than MPS (Maximum responsiveness Probes per Second - default to 100) probes per second.
+Given this information, we recommend that a test client does not send more than `MPS` (Maximum responsiveness Probes per Second - default to 100) probes per `ID`.
-The probes should be spread out equally over the duration of the interval with an equal split between foreign and different load-generating connections.
-For the probes on load-generating connections, the connection should be selected randomly for each probe.
+The probes should be spread out equally over the duration of the interval.
+The test client should uniformly and randomly select from the active load-generating connections on which to send self probes.

-This would result in a total amount of data per second of 300 KB or 2400Kb, meaning a total capacity utilization of 2400 Kbps for the probing.
+According to the default parameter values, the probes will consume 300 KB (or 2400Kb) of data per second, meaning a total capacity utilization of 2400 Kbps for the probing.

-On high-speed networks, this will provide a significant amount of samples, while at the same time minimizing the probing overhead.
+On high-speed networks, these default parameter values will provide a significant amount of samples, while at the same time minimizing the probing overhead.
 However, on severely capacity-constrained networks the probing traffic could consume a significant portion of the available capacity.
-The Responsiveness Test must adjust its probing frequency in such a way that the probing traffic does not consume more than PTC (Percentage of Total Capacity - default to 5%) of the available capacity.
+The Responsiveness Test must adjust its probing frequency in such a way that the probing traffic does not consume more than `PTC` (Percentage of Total Capacity - default to 5%) of the available capacity.

 ### Aggregating the Measurements

-The algorithm produces sets of 4 times for each probe, namely: tcp_f, tls_f, http_f, http_l (from the previous section).
+The algorithm produces sets of 4 times for each probe, namely:
+`tcp_f`, `tls_f`, `http_f`, `http_l` (from the previous section).
-The responsiveness evolves over time as buffers gradually reach saturation.
-Once the buffers are saturated responsiveness is stable over time.
-Thus, the aggregation of the measurements considers the last MAD (Moving Average Distance - default to 4) intervals worth of completed responsiveness probes.
+The responsiveness of the network connection being tested evolves over time as buffers gradually reach saturation.
+Once the buffers are saturated, responsiveness will stabilize.
+Thus, the final calculation of network responsiveness considers the last MAD (Moving Average Distance - default to 4) intervals worth of completed responsiveness probes.

-Over the timeframe of these intervals a potentially large number of samples has been collected.
+Over that period of time, a large number of samples will have been collected.
 These may be affected by noise in the measurements, and outliers.
-Thus, to aggregate these we suggest to use a trimmed mean at the TMP (Trimmed Mean Percentage - default to 95%) percentile, thus providing the following numbers:
+Thus, to aggregate these we suggest using a trimmed mean at the `TMP` (Trimmed Mean Percentage - default to 95%) percentile, thus providing the following numbers:
-TM(tcp_f), TM(tls_f), TM(http_f), TM(http_l).
+`TM(tcp_f)`, `TM(tls_f)`, `TM(http_f)`, `TM(http_l)`.

 The responsiveness is then calculated as the weighted mean: